marekyggdrasil/website/_posts/en/2021-07-09-topological-teleportation.md

 \end{aligned}
 $$

 This was for the case of $$ 5 $$ topological qubits each of length $$ L = 2 $$.
-The partial trace arguments would need to be adjusted for different system size.
+The partial trace arguments would need to be adjusted for different system sizes.
 I have numerically simulated the above approach and feel free to review the [Python source code](https://github.com/marekyggdrasil/majorana/blob/40e12fa0f9ae7f22eebd11ead92ed15e7d97aefc/teleport.py).
 The bar plot comparing fidelities for the cases with and without classical correction are as follows

 {% include figure.html
 max-width="70%" fll="/assets/figures/png/topological-teleportation/outcomes.png" alt="Effect of classical correction on fidelities per outcome"